Civilians flee Bakhmut as Russian and Ukrainian troops battle in streets of city

 Elsewhere, Ukraine‘s emergency services reported that the death toll from a Russian missile strike on Thursday that hit a five-story apartment block in southern Ukraine has risen to 10.

-The said rescuers pulled three more bodies - including a child - from the wreckage overnight, some 36 hours after a Russian missile tore through four floors of the building in Zaporizhzhia.
+It said rescuers pulled three more bodies – including a child – from the wreckage overnight, some 36 hours after a Russian missile tore through four floors of the building in Zaporizhzhia.

 On Saturday, Russian shelling also killed two residents of front-line communities in the surrounding region, the local military administration reported in a Telegram post.